dpgoetz/coors/README.md

 python app.py https://storage101.ord1.clouddrive.com/v1/MossoCloudFS_12345/container/prefix tempurl-key

 with your storage url and tempurl key and magically upload files into your CF container.
-(As long as you have x-container-meta-access-control-allow-access:* set on it).
+(As long as you have x-container-meta-access-control-allow-origin:* set on it).

 Hopefully this will help clear things up.